 Let's talk about how to make Chilaquiles Verdes, shall we?

 Chilaquiles Verdes Ingredients

-FOR THE SALSA VERDE: 1.5 pounds tomatillos, 2 jalapeno peppers, 4 garlic cloves, 1 small red onion, 2 tablespoons chopped cilantro, ¼ cup white wine vinegar, juice from 1 lime, salt to taste.
+FOR THE HOMEMADE SALSA VERDE: 1.5 pounds tomatillos, 2 jalapeno peppers, 4 garlic cloves, 1 small red onion, 2 tablespoons chopped cilantro, ¼ cup white wine vinegar, juice from 1 lime, salt to taste.